top of page

 SPEECHDrama.jpg

 Connect!
 Grants is our classroom grants program.
 Connect!
 Grants support projects that fill educational gaps, promote health and wellness, and reach a wide range of students.
 Connect!
-Grants are community driven (meaning they respond to community needs), community funded (meaning they are funded entirely by donations), and community evaluated (meaning funded projects are chosen by a committee of community members).
+Grants are community driven (meaning they respond to community needs), community funded (meaning they are funded entirely by donations and grants), and community evaluated (meaning funded projects are chosen by a committee of community members).

 Teacher Housing